 19-20AY Civil & Environmental Engineering Faculty Search - Geotech/Risk University of California Los Angeles

-Requisition Number: JPF05105 Recruitment Period Open date: November 12th, 2019 Next review date: Wednesday, Jan 15, 2020 at 11:59pm (Pacific Time) Apply by this date to ensure full consideration by the committee.
+Requisition Number: JPF05105 Recruitment Period Open date: November 12th, 2019 Last review date: Wednesday, Jan 15, 2020 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
 Final date: Tuesday, Jun 30, 2020 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The Department of Civil and Environmental Engineering at the University of California, Los Angeles (UCLA) invites applications for a tenure-track faculty position.
 This position is intended to support the ongoing Department growth in the broader thematic areas of Infrastructure Risk Mitigation and Sustainable Urban Systems.
 Our aim is to grow the Department's expertise in one or more of the following areas: (1) risk characterization for the built environment exposed to natural hazards including wildfires, debris flows and landslides, and/or coastal hazards related to climate change and sea level rise; (2) development of smart, sustainable, and resilient civil engineering systems, with an emphasis on underground construction and/or lifeline infrastructure; and (3) characterization and inspection of the built and natural environments through utilization of large data sets derived from distributed sensors, remote sensing, and big-data harvesting techniques.